wp-plugins/shopsite-plugin/readme.txt

 == Changelog ==
+= 1.4.1 =
+* Changed the shortcode to [ss_product] and javascript variable name to ss_path to avoid conflicts with other plugins.

 = 1.4 =
 * Changed the configuration procedure to only make user copy/paste 1 string instead of 5.
 Added installation tutorial.